 The convenient location of both the Cape Town Diamond Museum and Shimansky showroom makes it easy to combine with a visit to the newly opened Zeitz MOCAA Museum, Robben Island and the V&A Waterfront.
 I recommend a guided tour, although you can wander around the diamond museum on your own.
 A visit to the showroom is by appointment.

 - The Shimansky Diamond Experience and Jewellery Showroom offer a unique activity for local and international guests.
 It is conveniently situated in the Clock Tower Precinct at Cape Town’s V&A Waterfront and operates 7 days a week, from 9-9 daily.
 The duration of the tour is approximately 45 minutes.
 Booking is essential, please do so at Tel: +27 (0)21 421 2488 or email@example.com.

 - To learn more, visit the Shimanksy website: shimansky.co.za.

 - To learn more about the Cape Town Diamond Museum, see http://www.capetowndiamondmuseum.org/ or call: +27 (0)21 421 2488 and

 Email: firstname.lastname@example.org.
 Museum hours are 9am – 9pm daily.

 - With thanks to Positive Dialogue Communications for arranging our visit.
 Do connect with them for any press queries.

-- The day was captured to photo by Julian Godswain (the ones used at the top of the post) and I invite you to take a look at the whole collection.
+- The day was captured to photo by Julian Godswain (the ones used at the top of the post).